thingsboard/thingsboard.github.io/pricing/index.md

                         <div class="container">
                             <p>Data replication ensures durability and high availability of your data within the Private Cloud infrastructure.
 The replication level defines how many copies of your data are stored across different nodes: <br></p>
                             <ul>
-                                <li>Launch: 2x replication — your data is stored in two copies to ensure durability.</li>
+                                <li>Launch: 3x replication — your data is stored in three copies, supporting high availability and failover.</li>
-                                <li>Growth: 3x replication — your data is stored in three copies, supporting high availability and failover.</li>
+                                <li>Growth: 3x replication — same as Launch, this tier also provides high availability through triple replication.</li>
-                                <li>Scale: 3x replication — same as Growth, this tier also provides high availability through triple replication.</li>
+                                <li>Scale: 3x replication — same as Launch and Growth, this tier also provides high availability through triple replication.</li>
                             </ul>
                             <p>Higher replication enhances fault tolerance and system resilience, particularly for production-grade deployments.</p>
                         </div>